Canadian Visa Application

 Federal Skilled Trades Program (FSTP) This new Canadian visa program started on January 2, 2013, and offers a Permanent Resident Visa to Canada for qualified tradespeople in such occupations as aircraft mechanics, carpenters, crane operators, electricians, heavy-duty equipment mechanics, ironworkers, machinists, plumbers, welders and other skilled trades.
 Read more about the Federal Skilled Trades Program.

 Federal Skilled Workers Program (FSWP) This Canadian visa is a permanent residency visa.
 Applicants are evaluated based on their education (which, for many eligible occupations, includes a university degree), work experience, knowledge of French and/or English and age.
 All you need is 67 points to qualify for this visa!
-Your profession must also be a wanted profession in Canada (recent examples include various types of engineers, financial analysts, occupational therapists and computer programmers).
-The rules for applying for this visa are often changing (most recently updated May 4, 2013), however, our immigration consultants keep up-to-date daily with any changes that may occur.
+Your profession must also be a wanted profession in Canada (recent examples include accountants, various types of engineers and managers, financial analysts, occupational therapists, nurses, physicians, computer programmers and university professors).
+The rules for applying for this visa are often changing (eligibility criteria recently being updated May 1, 2014), however, our immigration consultants keep up-to-date daily with any changes that may occur.
 Read more about Work Visa Canada.

 Provincial Nomination Programs (PNP) For those who will not qualify for a skilled worker visa, there is still the chance to receive Canadian permanent residency.
 The Provincial visas are aimed at semi or low skilled professionals that will still be able to come to Canada and work and contribute to the Canadian economy.
 With this visa, you will be nominated for a specific province of Canada that is looking for employees in certain professions.
 The needed professions are frequently changing in each province; however, our immigration consultants stay constantly "in-the-know" about possible changes.
 Read more about Provincial Nomination Programs.